 The term chronic headache refers to those which occur frequently (15 days or more in a month), for a significant period (6 months or more).
 Simply put, if one has a headache more days in a month than not, and this has been happening over a few months, it points to a chronic nature of headache which may call for a medical consult and treatment.

 95% of chronic headaches are not due to any serious causes or brain disorders so that should be re-assuring.
-Commonest causes of chronic headache which may be distressing but not serious are Tension headaches, Migraines, Cluster headaches, Eyestrain headaches, and Sinus headaches.
+The commonest causes of chronic headaches which may be distressing but not serious are Tension headaches, Migraines, Cluster headaches, Eyestrain headaches, and Sinus headaches.
 Once these are ruled out, other rarer causes may be investigated.

 COMMON TYPES AND CAUSES OF HEADACHE

-Sinus headaches are usually felt on the forehead, cheeks and upper teeth area.
-There is a feeling of fullness or a ‘heaviness’ which is aggravated on looking down, bending or lying down.
-Changes or heaviness in voice or a nasal twang, maybe prominent.
+They are usually felt on the forehead, cheeks, and upper teeth area.
+There is a feeling of fullness or a ‘heaviness’ which is aggravated by looking down, bending, or lying down.
+Changes or heaviness in voice or a nasal twang may be prominent.
 There is usually a history of nasal stuffiness, frequent colds or nasal allergy.

 MANAGING CHRONIC HEADACHE

 For any chronic headache, it is wise to start with recording the pattern of the headache for 1-3 months by maintaining a headache diary for the following-

 - frequency (number of days in a month)